mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 make the changes needed for it to run in a worker.

 We still need some JavaScript in our HTML file.
-The first thing we do there is look up the canvas and then transfer control of that canvas to be offscreen by calling `canvas.transferControlToOffscreen`.
+The first thing we need to do there is look up the canvas and then transfer control of that canvas to be offscreen by calling `canvas.transferControlToOffscreen`.

 ```js